reverbdotcom/code_extension/data/README.md

 ## Instructions

 1. Familiarize yourself with the [data](logs.txt).
 1. Familiarize yourself with the [app](python/app/) and [tests](python/test/).
-This is a Python skeleton app provided for ease, but you are encouraged alter it during the interview as you see fit.
+2. We'll use your machine to drive.
+Since the interview is conducted using a cloud-based IDE, you do not need to setup anything on your computer besides a web browser.
+If you don't have access to a computer, **let us know** and we'll arrange an alternative setup.
-1. That's it!
+3. That's it!
 We'll give you all other information during the coding session.

 ## Other Notes